lockss/lockss.github.io/developers/plugin/plugin-concepts.md

 *   **AU name**: a rule to generate a default name for each AU, based on the plugin name and the plugin parameters.

 <!-- Optional - how to indicate? -->
-*   **Required Daemon Version**: the release number of the earliest version of the LOCKSS software that supports all the features required by the plugin.
+*   **Required daemon version**: the release number of the earliest version of the LOCKSS software that supports all the features required by the plugin.
-*   **Bulk content**: declares that the AUs managed by the plugin are not organized semantically (e.g, they may span publications).
-Affects metadata extraction.

 ## Crawl Control